bioinformatics-training/big-data-cloud/05-customizing-images.Rmd

 ## Introduction

+We can customize any of the managed or semi-managed images provided on RosettaHUB, by installing additional software, adding data or making configuration changes.

+In Docker terminology, we add [layers](https://docs.docker.com/glossary/?term=layer) to the base image.

 For some projects we do not want the overhead of a graphical user interface and do not require all of the tools provided by the managed